yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 You now need to log back in using putty.

 == Enabling ADSL ==
-Please refer to this forum post for more info after reading this:http://forum.openwrt.org/viewtopic.php?pid=35563

 '''Set up modulation'''

-Currently as of build 6250 only ADSL1 is supported, ADSL2/2+ with Annex M support may appear soon as the drivers have become available.
+Currently we only have ADSL1 options: G.DMT, G.lite T.1413 and Multi-Mode.

 If you use this on an adsl2+ connection it *should* fall back to adsl1 and work fine.

-Change the modulation via the adam2 prompt: quote "SETENV modulation,GDMT" or T1413/GLITE/MMODEG.DMT is used for up to 8mbit/s ADSL.
+The modulation can be changed via the adam2 prompt: quote "SETENV modulation,GDMT" or T1413/GLITE/MMODE

+G.DMT supports up to 8mbit/s.

 T.1413 is an older version of G.DMT.

 G.Lite is a lighter version of G.DMT that supports up to 1.5Mbit/s.

-MMODE is Multi-Mode and it just chooses the best one to use.
+MMODE is Multi-Mode and negotiates the best mode that it can.

-'''Compile modules'''

-You need to compile in the firmware for the correct annex for your modem, choose either A or B, do not compile both.
-If you are unsure of your region, it is usually Annex A (except in Germany), you can open the modem up and look on the PCB if you need to.

-If you're using PPPoE you must also compile in br2684ctl and it's dependency linux-atm, if you're using PPPoA you don't use br2684ctl.

 '''Check your line is in sync'''

-Type dmesg, it should say "DSL Line in Sync" after about 1 minute.
+Type dmesg, it should say "Initializing DSL interface" and then about 1 minute later "DSL Line in Sync".

 You can also do cat /proc/tiatm/avsar_modem_stats and if it says "IDLE" that means you've probably set the wrong annex, if it says "INIT" that is good as the modem is negotiating a speed with the exchange, then it should say "SHOWTIME" when it is ready to work.

-You can also do cat /proc/tiatm/avsar_modem_stats this is the best way of working out if you connection is initialised as it will show US/DS connection rates.
+You can also do cat /proc/tiatm/avsar_modem_stats this is the best way of working out if you connection is initialised as it will show Upstream/Downstream sync speeds.

+'''Connect to your ISP directly using DHCP (Most people will be using PPPoE or PPPoA please ignore this)'''

+link here

-'''Load the modules (PPPoE + PPPoA)'''
+'''Load the modules (PPPoE + PPPoA) (Not necessary anymore)'''

-You need to load the modules for ppp, most of these are already loaded.

 {{{
-cd /lib/modules/2.4.32
+cd /lib/modules/2.4.34
 insmod br2684.o
 insmod slhc.o
 insmod ppp_generic.o
 insmod ppp_async.o
-insmod pppox.o #PPPoE only
+insmod pppox.o
-insmod pppoe.o #PPPoE only
+insmod pppoe.o
-insmod pppoatm.o #PPPoA only
+insmod pppoatm.o
 }}}
+pppox.o and pppoe.o are required for PPPoE.

+pppoatm.o is required for PPPoA.''' '''

 '''Start the bridging interface (PPPoE only)'''

+The bridging interface is needed for PPPoE over ATM.

-Now we run br2684ctl -b -c 0 -a 8.35 to create the nas0 interface (please type br2684ctl --help to see what the options are, you need to know your ADSL VCI/VPI and which encapsulation type you want to use, i.e. VCMUX or LLC)
+We run br2684ctl -b -c 0 -a 8.35 to create the nas0 interface.

+Please type br2684ctl --help for more information.

+You need to know your VPI/VCI settings.

 You should get: